BerkeleyTrue/react-rxjs-and-you/Abstract.md

 Abstract

-React has ushered in a fundamental change in how web applications are built that has effected the front end community by views that react to data changes in a functional way.
-But one the one thing that react really lacks is data management and data fetching
+ReactJS has ushered in a fundamental change to web application development:
+Utilizing views that react to data changes in a functional manner.
+This change has led the front-end community to embrace React with increasing optimism.
+But there is still one thing that React is not very good at: asynchronous data fetching.

-Reactive Extensions for JavaScript (RxJs) solves the hardest problem with JavaScript, asynchronicity and composition of events and data.
-It does this by combining functional programming concepts (monads) and event emitters.
+Reactive Extensions for JavaScript (RxJS) solves the hardest problem with JavaScript, asynchronicity.
+It does this by combining functional programming concepts and event based data streams.

-Can you combine these two and make something great?
-Hear about how you can take your React applications to the next level with a few key Rx concepts.
+Combine synchronous and asynchronous code flawlessly using Rx and take your real world React app to the next level.